filswan/flink/README.md

 # FLink

-Flink is Filecoin a data provider DAO aiming at provider Chainlink Oracle service for Filecoin Network.
-The implementation is aiming at provider deal information on multi-chain for users who stored data in a deal on Filecoin network.
+Flink is a data provider DAO aiming at provider Chainlink Oracle service for Filecoin Network.
+The implementation offered deal information on multi chains for users who want to store there data on Filecoin network.

-Our v1 release provides the Filecoin deal data info available on Polygon network.
+Our v1 release provides the Filecoin data info available on Polygon network.

 ## Filecoin - Chainlink Data Provider